Lucekkk/calculator/README.md

  # Calculator

 This project is a simple and responsive calculator built using JavaScript, CSS, and HTML.
 It performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
-The interface is user-friendly and designed to work seamlessly on both desktop and mobile devices.
+The interface is user-friendly.

 You can try it here: [Calculator](https://lucekkk.github.io/calculator/)